10 MIN READ

 Components of Yield1

-Rows per ear.
+• Kernel rows per ear.
 The number of kernel rows is determined by the 6th leaf stage (V6).
 Corn product genetics is a key determining factor for the number of potential kernel rows.
 However, plant stresses, such as drought, can reduce the final number of kernel rows.

-Kernels per row.
-The number of kernels within a row are determined at approximately the 6th leaf stage (V6) but not finalized until tasseling (VT).
+• Kernels per row.
+The number of kernels within a row are determined approximately at V6 but not finalized until tasseling (VT).
 The final number of ovules is set about one week before the silks emerge.
-Plant stress at this time (such as drought, nutrient deficiency, leaf disease) can reduce the number of ovules that develop.
+Plant stress at this time such as drought, nutrient deficiency, and leaf disease can reduce the number of ovules that develop.
 The number of ovules that are fertilized and retained determines the number of kernels.
 Kernel abortion can occur as late as the milk stage (R3) if resources are not sufficient.

 Field Preparation2

-In fields with rolling topography and good drainage, soil moisture can be difficult to retain leading to plant stress.
+In fields with rolling topography and good drainage, soil moisture can be difficult to retain potentially leading to plant stress.
 Tillage systems and cover crops can help increase water retention under these situations.

 Crop residue, particularly in continuous corn systems, should be managed.
 In no-till or reduced tillage fields, row cleaners and trash sweeps on the planter can provide a clean soil surface over the seed furrow to help ensure even germination and seeding growth.